CaptainDario/DaKanji/BETA_CHANGELOG.md

 * Fixed:
   * Anki card template
   * Opening the radical/filter popup while the virtual keyboard is open
-  * Long anki deck names make all settings small
+  * Long anki deck names makes the text of all settings small
   * When opening and closing the search on the kanji page the animation status is reset
   * Permission to connect with anki is requested multiple times and causes exceptions